-There is far more to Elisa's story, though, than one article can cover.
-In this book, weaving memoir with science, Elisa uses the stages of her own life to relate to stages in everyone's lives and the types of anxiety that may be experienced during each phase.
+In The Anxiety Book Elisa weaves memoir with science, using the stages of her own life to relate to stages in everyone's lives and the types of anxiety that may be experienced during each phase, including health anxiety.
 She includes the latest in research and other scientific information about anxiety, its causes and treatment.

 Covering topics from disgust and phobias, to social anxiety and recovery, it is an extensive, important read.
 This book is an ideal first step for people who want to learn more about mental illness - Salvation Army